ven0m-hue/MyWork/README.md

 4. Winch Down with the Spring thing tested for the heavier payload 2-3kg.
 5. Winch Up sequence based on the Feedback Enocder count.
 Verified.

-What's in Progress:
-1. It  would be nice for it to winch up just after the spring gets triggered to avoid slack.

-TODO:

-1. DeBouncing Effect with the interrupt mode, possibly using the TimePeriodElaspsed Callback in order to dampen out the effect.

-2. Figure out why is the close door false triggering.

-Near Future:
-1. PID Based winch Up sequence.

-Future:
-1. Improving the mechanical parts to incorperate complete PID/Any other control algorithm based Winch Control system.
-2. Serial Protocol based communication between PixHawk and the WinchController.
-(UAV-CAN for example.)
-3. Ability for the WinchController to decipher the MAVLINK Packets.